stclib/STC/docs/crandom_api.md

 **stc64** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. *n* interleaved streams with only one-bit differences in initial state.

-See the PRNG shootout by Vigna: http://prng.di.unimi.it and the debate between the authors of xoshiro and pcg (Vigna/O'Neill) PRNGs: https://www.pcg-random.org/posts/on-vignas-pcg-critique.html
+For more, see the PRNG shootout by Vigna: http://prng.di.unimi.it and the debate between the authors of xoshiro and pcg (Vigna/O'Neill) PRNGs: https://www.pcg-random.org/posts/on-vignas-pcg-critique.html

 ## Types